-From the 2018/19 financial year the Motion Courts were moved to Centurion (inhouse) to contain costs on venues, facilities, travelling and accommodation.
+With effect from the 2018/19 financial year, the Motion Courts were moved to Centurion (in-house) in order to contain costs on venues, facilities, travelling and accommodation.
 The success of the Motion Courts is however always subject to the availability of part time Tribunal Members.

-In order to deal effectively with the NCT's caseload, an on-line adjudication system has been introduced.
-This allows for Tribunal Members (part-time included) to adjudicate and issue orders from anywhere, anytime.
-This contributes to significant savings on travelling.
+In order to deal effectively with the NCT's case load, an on-line adjudication system has been introduced which allows for Tribunal members (part-time included) to adjudicate and issue orders from anywhere at any time.
+This makes significant savings on travelling.